 There is a way of resolving disputes, getting divorced or working without risking the loss of an amicable relationship and/or the ability to have a positive co-parenting plan, not to mention losing an arm and a leg in professional fees.
 Mediation and Collaborative Law offer a better alternative of treatment.
 We have been practicing mediation and collaborative law for over 25 years.
 We truly specialize in these forms of conflict resolution and can help you preserve your family through this difficult time.

 We offer you several advantages over traditional adversarial ways of divorcing, among them cost-effectiveness, durability, and a process that promotes respect instead of prolonging hostility.

 We create a trusting environment in which you create your own agreements based on your mutual needs and goals as well as those of your children.
 We will help you reach informed, satisfying and cost-effective solutions.

 Divorce Mediation is a family-centered process in which an impartial third party meets with a divorcing couple to help them reach a mutual and informed agreement for the terms of their separation, divorce or post-divorce dispute.
 Mediation acknowledges that divorce is an emotional and legal event and provides a safe setting for parties to communicate their needs and interests with each other while focusing on principled problem solving such as fairness, self-determination and the best interest of all family members.

-Collaborative Law is an approach in which separate attorneys represents each of the parties.
-The parties specifically choose these attorneys because of their commitment to represent their clients in reaching a settlement in problem solving framework, without resorting to any form of litigation or court adjudication.
+Collaborative Law is an approach in which a each of the parties is represented by a separate attorney.
+The parties specifically choose these attorneys because of their commitment to represent their clients in reaching a settlement in a problem solving framework, without resorting to any form of litigation or court adjudication.

 The attorneys may feel that bringing in experts could be beneficial for the couple and family.
 These experts may include certified financial planners, certified public accountants, licensed clinical social workers, psychologists, licensed professional counselors, licensed marriage and family therapists, and psychiatrists.